BepBop/todo_list-with-react/README.md

 # todo_list-with-react

 ## As to practice writing loosely coupled code, forced myself to refactor my projects after a month,
-### refactoring was targeted at both Frontend and Layout
+Refactoring was targeted at both Frontend and Layout with arbritary goal as

 ## Style-1
 As a learning oppurtunity I constrained myelf to using 1 hook per componet. it was a fun learning expereince!